 Software as a service is a cloud service model which is created and centrally hosted by the providers.
 Instead of downloading the application, customers can access it via the internet after paying a recurring subscription fee (monthly, quarterly, annually, etc.).

 To put it simply, SaaS allows data to be accessed from any device with a web browser and internet connection.
-In this types of web-based model, the servers, databases and code that make up an application are hosted and maintained by the software vendors.
+In this type of web-based model, the servers, databases, and code that make up an application are hosted and maintained by the software vendors.

-SaaS is an ubiquitous method to deliver numerous business applications, such as office and communication software, accounting programs, customer relationship management software, etc.
+SaaS is a ubiquitous method to deliver numerous business applications, such as office and communication software, accounting programs, customer relationship management software, etc.

 2. Some popular SaaS examples

-The thing about the SaaS model is that it isn’t downloadable or installed in user devices such as computers or mobiles, which is totally different from the traditional software.
-SaaS is near you more than you can imagine and is among the leading cloud computing applications
+The thing about the SaaS model is that it isn’t downloadable or installed on user devices such as computers or mobiles, which is totally different from traditional software.
+SaaS is near you more than you can imagine and is among the leading cloud computing applications.

 Microsoft Office 365